 Cookbook #218: Pastries and Desserts, California Home Economics Association, Press of Clyde Browne, Los Angeles, Cal., 1921.

-This probably belonged to my maternal grandmother.
+This might have belonged to my maternal grandmother.
 There is very little handwriting in it, but what there is looks like hers.
+Or it might have come from Ruth Vandenhoudt, since it is from the same cookbook series as Salads, Vegetables and the Market Basket.
 There are a few food and age stains, but it is actually in pretty good condition for being 96 years old!
 I have two copies, and one is missing the cover.

 I like the design of the cover and the introductory pages.
 Here is a scan of the cover, since it gives more detail than my photo: